Save to your scrapbook

 You can also add it to one of your existing cookbooks

-2 handfuls of fresh spinach
+2 handfuls fresh spinach

-Juice of a lemon
+Juice of 1 lemon

-Block of puff pastry
+500g block puff pastry

 3. Once it has softened and mixed together, drain the lot in a sieve over a pan to catch the juices.
-With a wooden spoon, squeeze the juice out and save them for a sauce.
+With a wooden spoon, squeeze the juice out and save it for a sauce.
 Allow the filling to cool a bit.

-Tip, bake on a baking stone to get a well baked bottom.
+If you have one, use a baking stone to get a well baked bottom.